 The dashboard below provides a status update on projects in the pipeline – T-WORKS, announced IKE projects, and additional IKE projects, whether in design or in construction.
 The project data can be filtered by KDOT district, project type, and pipeline, and depending on the project’s status, the table will provide information on the location, schedule, and estimated costs.
+Development Pipeline projects announced in December 2021 are not yet reflected in the map above, but information about them can be found on the announcement page.

 Public meetings are a part of KDOT’s commitment to transparency and accountability under the IKE program.
 During these meetings, Kansans are able to view exhibits and project information, provide input and speak with project staff.